 Students participate in many activities tailored to their needs, including....

 - Math Games Groups

 - Math Enrichment

 Writing is so important in our lives.
 It allows us to communicate and compose our ideas and thoughts.
 Writing helps us understand ourselves and the world around us.
-Our Writing program is based on balanced literacy methods that are presented through the use of the school district adopted Writer's Workshop and the Six Traits of Writing components.
+Our writing program is based on balanced literacy methods that are presented through the use of the school district's adopted Writer's Workshop curriculum.
 A main goal of the program is to help students make strong connections between literature and writing.
 The six traits we learn about are: ideas and content, organization, voice, word choice, sentence fluency and conventions.
-Concrete lessons and writing activities spark students' imagination and interest to write.
+Concrete lessons and writing activities spark students' imagination and interest in writing.